 Similar to pump training, isolation exercises have their place in your workout regimen.

-However, just like pump training,that isolation exercises should only make up a small part of your overall training routine.
+However, just like pump training, research has shown that isolation exercises should only make up a small part of your overall training routine.

 The brunt of your workout should be filled with heavy compound movements like the deadlift, squat, bench press, and military press.